 - For devices with Android 17 & below add “Mock Location enabled” warning to a user’s Placeline on the dashboard and widgets.

 Let us know what more you would like to see from HyperTrack with regard to detecting mock locations.
-In case you haven’t started yet visit www.hypertrack.com now to plug the SDK into your app.
-It takes a few minutes to start building your location features now with the promise of detecting and removing mock locations with no extra lines of code.
+Get started by plugging the SDK into your app.
+It takes a few minutes to start building your location features with detection and removal of mock locations with no extra lines of code.

 Subscribe to HyperTrack Blog: Imagine.
 Build.
 Repeat.